trycourier/gatsby-netlify-form-starter/README.md

     ```

     1. `COURIER_AUTH_TOKEN` - Courier Auth Token
-    2. `COURIER_EVENT_ID` - Courier Notification ID
+    2. `COURIER_EVENT` - Courier Notification ID
-    3. `COURIER_RECIPIENT` - Courier Profile Email, or Phone number, or any other identifier required
+    3. `COURIER_RECIPIENT` - Courier Profile Email, Phone number, List ID, Pattern, or any other
-       by the Channel Integration you are using
+       identifier required by the Channel Integration you are using

 6.  **Now you are ready to run the app and test it:**